 Directions

-- 1. Spread the raspberries in a single layer on a dish, sprinkle with the sugar, and set aside for 1 hour.
-If you’re using frozen berries, this should be ample time for them to defrost.
+Spread the raspberries in a single layer in a shallow dish or small baking dish, sprinkle with the sugar, and set aside for 1 hour.
+(If you’re using frozen raspberries, this should be ample time for them to defrost.)

-- 2. Purée the fruit in a blender, then pass it through a strainer set over a bowl to remove the seeds.
-Gently fold the whipped cream into the strained purée, going lightly if you want to create a “swirly” effect.
-The fool is now ready to be served or can be chilled for serving later.
+Gently fold the whipped cream into the strained raspberry purée, stirring just ever so slightly if you wish to create a “swirly” effect.
+The fool is now ready to be served or can be stuck in the fridge and served several hours later.

 My family has always used BLACK raspberries.
 It is probably because we could pick them wild where as the red were to be paid for.